So, you're ready to retire?

 optimal spending level, even if we knew the answers to 1, 2, and 3

-1. Know your income.
+1. Know your after-tax income.

 2. Track your net worth.

 Ignore your home (you need a place to live) and reduce the value of pre-tax retirement accounts by an estimate of the amount of future taxes you'll owe.
-The nominal value of these accounts overstates what's really yours as part of that will go to future tax payments you're temporarily holding for the government.
+The nominal value of these accounts overstates what's really yours as part of that will go to future taxes you're temporarily holding for the government.

 Track this "after-tax" net worth over time and you'll get a sense of the rate of depletion and how much cushion you have.